top of page

 • 2 min read

 One idea that stayed with me was how much we overestimate motivation.
 We wait for it like it’s supposed to arrive fully formed, and when it doesn’t, we assume something’s wrong with us.
 The book flips that around.
 Motivation isn’t something you wait for.
-It’s something you generate by starting badly, small, or anyway.
+It’s something you generate by starting badly, small, or any way.

-Did it fix everything for me?
-No. But it did make me pause before calling myself lazy.
-And that alone is useful.
+But it did make me pause before calling myself lazy, and that alone is useful.

 The Productivity Mindset is a gentler, more realistic place to start if you're tired of advice that leaves you feeling behind before you've even begun.